kkarrwrites/kkarrwrites/README.md

 - 👀 I’m interested in writing, editing, and web development.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, and Python.
 - ⌨️ I code in Visual Studio Code.
-- 🌳 In March 2021, I completed the "Front End Web Development" and "Web Design" tracks on [Treehouse](https://teamtreehouse.com/).
+- 🌳 In March 2021, I completed the "Front End Web Development" and "Web Design" Tracks at [Treehouse](https://teamtreehouse.com/).
 - 🔭 I'm currently working on a project coding a copy of a company's website, as well as on the [Django Girls](https://tutorial.djangogirls.org/en/) tutorial.
 - 📫 You can reach me via [GitHub](https://github.com/pizzaandchicken).